daun/statamic-loupe/README.md

 ## This addon

-- Manages search indexes behind the scene
+- Manages search indexes behind the scenes
 - Provides highlights and snippets for contextual search results

 ## Installation